-Security Officers can be reached 24 hours a day for information regarding any of the services listed below:
+Security Officers can be reached 24 hours a day for information regarding any of the services listed below for all Keyano College locations.
+CWC, SEIC, SSWC, Penhorwood, Riedel Housing Complex:

 - General Information

 - Lost & Found

 - Access Control

 - Complaint Investigations

 - Public Safety

+- All parking related issues, inquiries

 - Emergency Medical Transportation

 - Safewalk Program

 - Personal Security Counselling

-The goal of Security Services is to provide a safe and secure environment for students and staff.
+The goal of Security Services is to provide a safe and secure environment for students and staff and visitors.